ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 Up to `MAX_VOLUNTARY_EXITS`, [`VoluntaryExit`](../core/0_beacon-chain.md#voluntaryexit) objects can be included in the `block`.
 The exits must satisfy the verification conditions found in [exits processing](../core/0_beacon-chain.md#voluntary-exits).

-### Attestations
+### Attesting

 A validator is expected to create, sign, and broadcast an attestation during each epoch.
 The `committee`, assigned `index`, and assigned `slot` for which the validator performs this role during an epoch are defined by `get_committee_assignment(state, epoch, validator_index)`.

-A validator should create and broadcast the attestation halfway through the `slot` during which the validator is assigned―that is, `SECONDS_PER_SLOT * 0.5` seconds after the start of `slot`.
+A validator should create and broadcast the `attestation` to the associated attestation subnet one-third of the way through the `slot` during which the validator is assigned―that is, `SECONDS_PER_SLOT / 3` seconds after the start of `slot`.

 #### Attestation data